 Pacquiao vs Rios

 Manny Pacquiao defeated Brandon Rios (31-2-1, 23 KOs) by 12-round unanimous decision in a WBO International welterweight title fight on HBO PPV on Sunday, November 24, 2013 at the Venetian Macao Resort in Macau.
 Scores were 120-108, 119-109 and 118-110 all for Pacquiao.
 In a one sided fight Pacquiao gave Rios a boxing lesson over twelve rounds.
-Pacquiao was faster, more accurate and landed his trademark combination punches at well round after round.
 By the end of round eight both of Rios' eyes were cut and swollen.
 Pacquiao was unscathed.
+Pacquiao was faster, more accurate and landed his trademark combination punches at well round after round.
+He looked good, in vintage form reminiscent of when he fought and defeated Oscar De La Hoya by 8th round technical knockout in December 2009.
 Now back to his winning ways Pacquiao earned a guaranteed $18 million tax free for the fight.